CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/install/run-cmaq-benchmark.md

 `sbatch run_cctm_2016_12US2.180pe.csh`

-Note, it will take about 3-5 minutes for the compute notes to start up This is reflected in the Status (ST) of CF (configuring)
+Note, it will take about 3-5 minutes for the compute nodes to start up This is reflected in the Status (ST) of CF (configuring)

 ### Check the status in the queue